ROCm/gpu-cluster-networking/docs/how-to/multi-node-inference-lb.md

   - An [Nginx](https://nginx.org/)-based load balancer - a production-grade reverse proxy with high performance
 - **Monitoring Layer**: Prometheus and Grafana for comprehensive metrics collection and visualization, with additional load testing tools

 This architecture allows horizontal scaling by adding more inference nodes while maintaining a single API endpoint for client applications.
-The system supports various model sizes:
+This architecture supports various model sizes:

 - **Small Models**: Can run efficiently on a single GPU
 - **Medium Models**: Typically require 2+ GPUs with tensor parallelism